-1. This is the final call for check-in; I show xxxx and yyyy as checked ou check-in.
+1. This is the final call for check-in; I show xxxx and yyyy as checked out and zzzz did not check-in.
 Did I miss anyone?
-Entry into this event is now closed. t - and zzzz did not 2.
-Today's Official(s) is (are): important thing is for everyone to be safe and to have a fair competition. ; the most
+Entry into this event is now closed.
+2. Today's Official(s) is (are): ; the most important thing is for everyone to be safe and to have a fair competition.

 - 3. You may not throw (put) your shot except from the shot circle at any time.
 During warmups, you should make sure that all officials and other volunteers are looking at the throwing circle prior to your throw.
 During the competition, you should not throw unless and until the official has called you "Up". - 4 Prior to warm up or competition, an official must inspect your uniform, your shoes, your implement, and your hands.
 You may not warm up unless an official is present, and the Head Event Judge has indicated that the event may begin. - 5.
 You must be in an appropriate uniform (school-issued or approved).
 Jewelry is allowed, but not recommended.
 Tape, pads, bandages, etc. must be discussed with and inspected by an official. - 6.
-Inappropriate language during the competition will result in disgualification. - 7.
+Inappropriate language during the competition will result in disqualification. - 7.
 If you wish to compete in multiple events, you must inform the head official prior to the commencement of the competition.
 You must check out and in when you leave for and return from other events.
 Check out time limit is 10 minutes.
-You may be offered an opportunity to have a trial out of the normal order.
-You may not check out during the final round if you are a finalist. - 8.
+You may be offered an opportunity to have a trial out of the normal order. - 8.
 Competitors will be announced as follows: A is "Up", B is "On Deck", C is "On Hold".
 Once you are "Up, you will usually have 1 minute to initiate your attempt.
 You will be informed if you are allowed a different amount of time. - 9.
 As a reminder, the following are some common fouls: leaving the circle prior to the shot landing, not leaving by the rear of the circle, not starting from a stationary position, allowing the shot to drop behind or below the shoulder.